lun0522/Notes/CppLang.md

 constexpr int c = minus(a, b);
 ```

-String literals are allocated on the staic memory, so:
+String literals are allocated on the static memory, so:

 ```cpp
 void f() {